Anton Webern: Wartime hopes and reality

-By Aug.
-1940, Webern depended financially on his children.
-He sought wartime emergency relief funds from Künstlerhilfe Wien and the Reichsmusikkammer Künstlerdank (1940–1944), which he received despite indicating non-membership in the Nazi Party on an application.
-Whether Webern ever joined the party was unknown.
+By August 1940, Webern depended financially on his children.
+That year, he applied for wartime emergency relief funds from Künstlerhilfe Wien and for Künstlerdank from the Reichsmusikkammer, receiving support into 1944 despite declaring himself a non-member of the Nazi Party.
+(Whether he ever joined the party remains unknown.)
 (Note: In the tradition of parties seeking a dues-paying mass membership, formal NSDAP affiliation could oblige one to pay registration fees or dues, or even to labor.
 Nazis dissuaded some prospective members from formal affiliation as a strategic matter.)
-This represented his only income after 1942.
-He nearly exhausted his savings by 1944.
+He secured aid by presenting himself to officials as a loyal, propaganda-reading citizen with a Nazi family, whether out of conviction, opportunism, or need.
+In February 1941, authorities accepted this, assessing him as a harmless musician with some degree of prior Social-Democrat affiliation.
+These funds became his sole income after 1942, and his savings were nearly exhausted by 1944.

 His 1943–1945 letters were strewn with references to bombings, death, destruction, privation, and the disintegration of local order, but several grandchildren were born.
-In Dec.
-1943, aged 60, he wrote from a barrack that he was working 6 am–5 pm as an air-raid protection police officer, conscripted into the war effort.
-He corresponded with Willi Reich about IGNM-Sektion Basel's concert marking his sixtieth, in which Paul Baumgartner played Op.
+In December 1943, aged 60, he wrote from a barrack that he was working 6 am–5 pm as an air-raid protection police officer, conscripted into the war effort.
+He corresponded with Willi Reich about IGNM-Sektion Basel's concert marking his sixtieth: Paul Baumgartner played Op.
 27, Walter Kägi Op.
 7, and August Wenzinger Op.
-11. Gradmann-Lüscher sang both Opp.
-3 and the world premiere of 23.
-For Schoenberg's 70th birthday (1944), Webern asked Reich to convey "my most heartfelt remembrances, ... longing! ... hopes for a happy future!"
-In Feb.
-1945, Webern's only son Peter, intermittently conscripted since 1940, was killed in an air attack; airstrike sirens interrupted the family's mourning at the funeral.
+11; Gradmann-Lüscher sang Op.
+3 and the world premiere of Op.
+23. For Schoenberg's 70th birthday (1944), Webern asked Reich to convey "my most heartfelt remembrances, ... longing! ... hopes for a happy future!"
+In February 1945, Webern's only son Peter, intermittently conscripted since 1940, was killed in an air attack, and airstrike sirens interrupted the family's mourning at the funeral.